RemcoBlomSogyo/LibraryPolymer/README.md

 # Sogyo Library - Frontend built with Polymer Starter Kit 2

-This is frontend of the Sogyo Library app.
+This is the frontend of the Sogyo Library app.
 For the backend: https://git.sogyo.nl/rblom/SogyoLibrary.
 If you start working on this project, make sure you have the right port in token-ajax and token-body-ajax.
 Ohterwise you can't connect to the rest service.
 At this moment the port is 9999.

-I added a comment in book-info.html: the date input is not working yet.
+I added a comment in book-info.html: the date input is not sent to the server yet.

 For this project the Polymer Starter Kit 2 was used.
 For more information about Polymer and this Starter Kit see the description below.